 Under Torgalski’s guidance in 2011, sophomore catcher Tom Murphy was named the Mid-American Conference’s Player of the Year, the highest award earned by a Buffalo player in the modern era of the program.
 In 2012, the program put four player on the postseason All-Conference teams, nearly doubling its all-time total in one go-around.
 Tom Murphy and Matt Pollock were first teamers, while Jason Kanzler and Cameron Copping made the second team.

-In Torgalski’s tenure, 13 players have signed contracts with Major League Baseball teams, most recently in 2014 with Mike Burke and Tyler Mautner.
+In Torgalski’s tenure, 13 players have signed contracts with Major League Baseball teams, most recently in 2015 with Nick Sinay.
+In 2014, Torgalski saw two guys sign pro deals, Mike Burke and Tyler Mautner.
 UB Standout Tom Murphy was drafted in the third round by the Colorado Rockies, making him the highest UB player drafted in the modern era of the program.
 With his selection, Murphy becomes the fourth player drafted since UB reinstated baseball for the 2000 season.
 Zach Anderson was drafted in the 29th round by the Toronto Blue Jays in 2009, Mike Folli was drafted in the 42nd round by the St. Louis Cardinals in 2007, and Joe Mihalics was drafted in the 34th round of the 2005 draft by the New York Mets.
 Copping signed with the Mariners just a week after his battery mate Murphy, becoming the 11th player to sign a MLB contract under Torgalski’s leadership.

 The team had a record-breaking season in 2009, when the Bulls made tremendous strides in several offensive categories by setting all-time single team records for most hits (591), runs (424), RBI (384) and walks (253).
 In 2012, the team broke another program record after clubbing 56 home runs and 135 doubles in a school record 56 games, also setting the record for total bases (931).
 The team turned to its pitching staff in 2013, though, posting a team earned run average of 3.72, the lowest since the 1973 season.